-But also architects and students of architecture know of Ålesund because of the large concentration of art nouveau buildings, considered the largest in on the European continent.
+But also architects and students of architecture know of Ålesund.
+The city is recognized for its large concentration of art nouveau buildings, considered the largest in on the European continent.

-Ålesund – the Art Nouveau Town
+Ålesund Norway – the Art Nouveau Capital of Europe

-Like many cities, large and small around the world, Ålesund was defined by a major fire at a time when most structures were made of wood.
+An interesting town simply because of its location, Ålesund was a built on a little chain of islands at the entrance to the Geiranger Fjord.
+Like many cities that were first built of wood, Ålesund was destroyed by a major fire, thus defining its history and future.
 For Ålesund, that year was 1904.
-More than 800 structures were destroyed on a cold winter’s night in January 1904 and immediately the entire country devoted remarkable resources to rebuilding the city.
+More than 800 structures were destroyed on a cold winter’s night in January 1904.
+Fewer than 300 buildings remained, so it was important to get to work.
+Immediately the entire country devoted remarkable resources to rebuilding the city.
 In just about three years, more than 300 buildings replaced those destroyed.

 The building to the left here is Aksla-Fjellstua, the highest point in Ålesund.
 Notice the little zig-zag line.
 Those are steps, 415 of them.
 We were told that many locals run those steps every morning for their work out.

 And we enjoyed a little cake-like treat called a “svele.”
 It’s somewhat like a pancake folded over and filled with butter and sugar.
 It was like a less-processed version of a Twinkie, if a Twinkie was actually tasty.
 I guess if you eat enough of those, you’re going to need to climb those 415 steps every day to avoid a heart attack.

 Instead, we walked and Bruce took lots and lots of pictures.
 We both wished we had scheduled more time to explore this beautiful little Art Nouveau city.